 New York City the Private Jet Travel hub is known by many names

-– capital of the world, city that never sleeps, make it here make it anywhere, city so nice they named it “double” – and thus there are myriad of suggestions for where to eat, stay and shop.
+– capital of the world, city that never sleeps, make it here make it anywhere, city so nice they named it “Twice – New York, New York” – and thus there are myriad of suggestions for where to eat, stay and shop.
 But after your luxury private jet charter flight to NYC, you deserve to sleep like royalty in the best suite in all of Manhattan and dine in the hottest spot…at the best table.
 So we’ve distilled the top five things that you need to know for your next trip to New York City, courtesy of Star Jets International.

 Most Luxurious Hotel Suite

 Baccarat – famous for its French crystal and ruby red branding – opened Baccarat Hotel and Residences in mid-2015.
 The property has 117 guestrooms and suites but there is only one option in our book.
 While there are several luxurious suites, the one to book is The Baccarat Suite.

 Aside from a sound sleep fit for French royalty under cashmere and Mascioni linens, you’ll be treated to a white glove staff, who have a separate entrance and butler’s pantry and are available to serve you in your private dining room.
 And sip your sommelier-selected wines from signature Baccarat crystal flutes.